-- (i) any Environmental Impacts and Environmental Effects ~~[, individually and cumulatively,]~~ of allowing the Exploitation activity; - (ii) all proposed Mitigation and risk management measures; - ~~(iii) an evaluation of harmful effects individually, in combination, as well as cumulatively, including effects from other activities in the area under application;]~~ - (iv) the effects on human health that may arise from Environmental Effects; - (v) the importance of protecting the biological diversity and integrity of marine species, ecosystems and processes; - (vi) the importance of protecting rare and vulnerable ecosystems and the habitats of threatened species; - (vii) traditional knowledge or cultural interests relevant to the Protection of the Marine Environment, where available; - (viii) ~~The matters set out at Regulation 46(3)(b) [Best Available Scientific Information];~~ - (ix) the assessment framework for Mining Discharges as set out in the GuidelinesStandards; and - (x) any relevant ~~Standards and~~ Guidelines developed in accordance with regulations ~~94 and 95~~ [45].
+(i) any Environmental Impacts and Environmental Effects [, individually and cumulatively,] of allowing the Exploitation activity;

+(ii) all proposed Mitigation and risk management measures;

+[(iii) an evaluation of harmful effects individually, in combination, as well as cumulatively, including effects from other activities in the area under application;]]

+(iv) the effects on human health that may arise from Environmental Effects;

+(v) the importance of protecting the biological diversity and integrity of marine species, ecosystems and processes;

+(vi) the importance of protecting rare and vulnerable ecosystems and the habitats of threatened species;

+(vii) traditional knowledge or cultural interests relevant to the Protection of the Marine Environment, where available;

+(viii) The matters set out at Regulation 46(3)(b) [Best Available Scientific Information];

+(ix) the assessment framework for Mining Discharges as set out in the GuidelinesStandards; and

+(x) any relevant Standards and Guidelines developed in accordance with regulations 94 and 95 [45].

-~~[e] whether the Test Mining Report is in accordance with the applicable requirements and demonstrates that the Test Mining activities:~~
+(e) Whether the Test Mining Report[. if required pursuant to Regulation 7.] is in accordance with the applicable requirements and demonstrates that the test mining activities:

-- ~~(i) support the information provided in the present application for the approval of a Plan of Work for Exploitation;~~ - ~~(ii) did not cause harmful effects on the Marine Environment; and~~ - ~~(iii) were conducted under appropriate technical, spatial and temporal conditions, in accordance with any applicable Recommendation from the Commission;]~~
+(i) Support the information provided in the present application for the approval of a Plan of Work for Exploitation;

+(ii) Did not cause harmful effects on the Marine Environment; and

+(iii) Were conducted under appropriate technical, spatial and temporal conditions, in accordance with any applicable Recommendation from the Commission;

-10. In determining whether an application provides for the protection of ~~cultural rights or interests [Underwater Cultural Heritage]~~, the Commission shall [determine whether the application]:
+10. In determining whether an application provides for the protection of cultural [rights or] interests, and taking into account the inputs of the Advisory Group of Experts [on Cultural Matters] established pursuant to Regulation 4bis, the Commission shall [determine whether the application:

-- (a) ~~[Determine whether the application]~~ adequately identifies such ~~cultural rights or interests [Underwater Cultural Heritage]~~; and - (b) demonstrates that the Plan of Work will not interfere with any ~~cultural rights or interests [Underwater Cultural Heritage]~~.
+(a) [Determine whether the application] adequately identifies such cultural [rights or] interests; and

+(b) demonstrates that the Plan of Work will not interfere with any cultural rights or interests [Underwater Cultural Heritage].